This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Blackwater is the water that comes out of the toilet, which is harmful when used to water plants due to its particles.
 It may be used when properly filtered, but with proper equipment, that may be expensive.

-Aside from that specific water, all the water utilized by the house is greywater.
-It might contain dirt, grease, other household products, hair, etc. Bathwater can be a good source of greywater as the skin cells in the water further boost the soil’s health.
+Aside from that specific water, all the water the house uses is Greywater.
+It might contain dirt, grease, other household products, hair, etc. Bathwater can be a good source of Greywater as the skin cells in the water further boost the soil’s health.

 So, how can you use this water and repurpose it?
 The process is simple; anyone can do it at home, which will be covered in the next section.